NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 What follows next is all the various processes for this particular workflow.
-Just like Snakemake, the order of execution is not necessarily in order (depending in each process' inputs and output dependencies), but they are in the order they were defined in the workflow file.
+Just like Snakemake, the order of execution is not necessarily in order (depending on each process' inputs and output dependencies), but they are in the order they were defined in the workflow file.
 The first part (*e.g* `[c9/e5f818]`) is the process ID, which is also the first part of the subdirectory in which the process is run.
 We then get the process and its name,